RonElhar/Kamin-Server/README.md

 Start Kamin-Client to see the interface being used to show the data, instructions at https://github.com/RonElhar/Kamin-Client see README

 ## Curse Bot
-In the project root directory you can find a file called curse_bot.py, a bot which performs the following:
+In the project root directory you can find a file called curse_bot.py, a bot which integrates to the application and performs the following:
 * login into the system
 * Joins a dicussion with discussion_id
-* Alerts when a message with sent with the set of curse words that called curse_set
+* Alerts when an a user added comment which contains a word from the set of curse words that called *curse_set*

 ## To Use Deployment Version of the project